KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 }
 ```
 Then use glslangValidator to generate SPIR-V to use in vkCreateShaderModule.
-"glslangvalidator --target-env vulkan1.2 -x -e main -o shader.vert.spv shader.vert" would be one
+"glslangvalidator --target-env vulkan1.2 -e main -o shader.vert.spv shader.vert" would be one
 example of compiling shader.vert

 Note that every time this shader is executed, "My float is 3.141500" will be printed.
 If this were